Alaskan Husky vs Siberian Husky – which breed is best for you? Both dogs are active, intelligent, and hard working breeds that excel with a job to do.

 When it comes to finding puppies, you are likely to have more luck finding Siberian Huskies.

-Siberians are often more popular, as they are bred for certain traits rather than to work.
+Siberians are more popular, since breeders will breed for certain traits rather than working ability.

 It’s much less common to find people looking for Alaskan Huskies as a family pet.
 They are usually only bred for work.